 Walking into things/tripping/clumsiness/loss of balance – late 2017 I began to notice my balance was off.
 I’d knock into doorways constantly or trip over nothing.
 I’ve always had good balance being a horse rider and practising yoga.
 I also became very clumsy, knocking glasses over or dropping things I’d been holding with no issue.
 This has improved drastically since surgery.

 Muscle weakness/joint pain – again this started around the time of my DVT in Sept 2016.
-At first I put it down to having a couple of weeks where I physically couldn’t work due to the pain from the clot but even once this was healed and I was walking again I found I would struggle sometimes.
+At first I put it down to having a couple of weeks where I physically couldn’t walk due to the pain from the clot but even once this was healed and I was walking again I found I would struggle sometimes.
 I staved it off for quite some time with my yoga and clubbercise but eventually I found I struggled to get up from a low chair and it was impossible to get off the floor.
 I struggled with it in my arms too as I’d have problems holding a full saucepan or even a glass.
 My boyfriend had to cut my food up for me as I didn’t have the strength to.
 When walking I would get intense pain in my hips and lower back after 10 minutes and the same if I was standing, such as when drying the dishes.
 It got to the stage that I could only walk with the use of crutches if I left the flat.
 I had a dexascan of my bones and it showed they were thinning although I’ve avoided osteoporosis.
 On top of that my chest muscles lost weakness so my boobs are basically round my knees now!
 This is improving since surgery but very slowly.
 At first it actually got worse and I needed a wheelchair to leave the flat.
 3 months after surgery I was back to crutches and 4 months after I could walk without them.
 Just before lockdown in March I managed to walk a mile home from the doctors.
 Lockdown has made it more awkward to improve; I did manage to do some clubbercise in April when my instructor was doing online classes but since then I haven’t done much.
 My knees didn’t hurt before surgery but have been agony since, though those are also slowly getting better; they’re fine provided I don’t try to kneel on the floor or walk down stairs.
 However I had a doctors appointment last week and walked home again so it will continue to improve.
 I do find I get lower back pain and left shoulder pain whenever it’s that time of the month though and it can be quite bad.

 Nocturia/polyuria – the main reason I would wake at night was I needed a wee.
 This started sometime in 2016.
 It didn’t matter how much or little I’d drunk during the day, I would need to go regularly and at its worst I was going every hour.
 During the day I wasn’t as bad but once I had gone once, I’d need to go again.
 Sometimes I could go (and it would be a proper wee!) and need to go again 10 minutes later, again a proper one!
 This has changed almost immediately since surgery and I rarely wake in the night for the loo and only go 3 or 4 times in the day.